 ASL Classes provide a structured environment for students to learn ASL from professional ASL Instructors.
 The ASL Classes at SDHHS use the Signing Naturally curriculum to help you understand how ASL works and to learn how to sign confidently.
 This allows you to feel comfortable communicating in the d/Deaf and Hard of Hearing community ASL users.

 What is meant by visual?
 Since ASL uses body movements instead of sounds, individuals receiving information use their eyes instead of their ears to understand what is being said.
 Because all linguistic information must be received through the eyes, the language is structured to fit the needs and capabilities of the eyes.
 In other words, ASL has its own grammatical rules.

 What is meant by gestural?
 The units of ASL are composed of specific movements, expressions, and shapes of the hands, arms, eyes, face, head and body posture.
 These movements or gestures serve as the ‘words’ or ‘phrases’ and ‘intonation’ of the language.

-Registration is now open for our Spring 2023 Classes!
+Registration is now OPEN for our Fall 2023 Classes!

 Our ASL 101 Classes are FULL !
 Registration will open for our January classes in late October-Early November.